MicrosoftDocs/azure-devops-docs/docs/includes/organization-name-limitation.md

 ---

 > [!IMPORTANT]
-> Adhere to the following guidelines when you create an organization name:
+> Adhere to the following guidelines when you create an organization name.
 > - Use only letters from the English alphabet
 > - Start your organization name with a letter or number
 > - Use letters, numbers, or hyphens after the initial character